How To: Clean Marble Floors

 Steer Clear of Tough Stuff

-• Always test in a small, inconspicuous area before using any of the methods for how to clean marble floors recommended below.
+- Always test in a small, inconspicuous area before using any of the methods for cleaning marble recommended below.

 Keep Tabs on Dust and Dirt